 Eadric was married to Ethelred's daughter Edith by 1009, thus becoming the king's son-in-law, he was appointed Ealdorman of Mercia in 1007.
 On St. Brice's Day, (18th November) 1002, King Ethelred foolishly ordered a great massacre of Danes throughout England in a single day and rivers of blood were shed.
 One of the victims of this outrage was Gunhilda, the sister of Sweyn, King of Denmark.
 Danish poetry recorded that Sweyn swore on the bragging cup to be avenged on the cowardly Ethelred.

-Sweyn known as Tiugeskaeg, or Forkbeard due to his long, cleft beard, landed in England in 1013, with the intention of making himself King. .
+Sweyn known as Tiugeskaeg, or Forkbeard due to his long, cleft beard, landed in England in 1013, intending to make himself King. .
 By the end of 1013, he had succeeded in conquering the country.
 Eadric is reported to have accompanied Æthelred's wife, Queen Emma, in crossing the channel to gain refuge in her native Normandy, they were followed by Æthelred in January 1014.
-However, the situation changed abruptly when Sweyn died suddenly of an apoplexy, on 3rd February, 1014, while threatening the Abbey of Bury St. Edmund's.Edmund Ironside
+However, the situation changed abruptly when Sweyn died suddenly of apoplexy, on 3rd February 1014, while threatening the Abbey of Bury St. Edmund's.Edmund Ironside

-Edmund's forces initially fled, but on realising he still lived, fought on bravely until dusk.
-Eadric and Canute left the battlefield under cover of darkness and returned to London .
-Edmund then succeeed in rescueing London from the invaders, driving Eadric and Cnut out of the city and defeating them after crossing the Thames at Brentford; but he suffered heavy losses.
+Edmund's forces initially fled, but realising he still lived, fought on bravely until dusk.
+Eadric and Canute left the battlefield under cover of darkness and returned to London.
+Edmund then succeeded in rescuing London from the invaders, driving Eadric and Cnut out of the city and defeating them after crossing the Thames at Brentford; but he suffered heavy losses.
 He withdrew to Wessex to gather fresh troops, and the Danes again brought London under siege.
 But after another unsuccessful assault, they withdrew into Kent.
 After a final defeat at Otford, Eadric met Edmund at Aylesford and was accepted back into his favour.